Donders-Institute/bidscoin/docs/workflow.rst

       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                             Space separated list of selected sub-# names / folders to be processed (the sub-prefix can be removed).
-Otherwise all subjects in the sourcefolder will be selected
+Otherwise all participants in the sourcefolder will be processed
       -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is just the basename (i.e. no "/" in the name) then it is assumed to be